 After Death Valley denies my ass with a road closure, I decide to spend a little extra time in and around Trona, CA.

-The dumb ass that vandalized this sign is not only a racist but also believes Obama control’s the weather thus creating the flood that washed out the road that leads from Trona into Death Valley.
+The dumb ass that vandalized this sign probably believes that Obama control’s the weather thus creating the flood that washed out the road that leads from Trona into Death Valley.
 Looks like my day just changed.
 Let’s explore, shall we?

 Found this random shack on the opposing hill across the dry lake bed from Ballarat.